NielErykDeTorres004/HPQC/week3/README.md

 ### What this shows

-The problem is too lightweight for MPI to be worth it — summing integers is so fast that startup and communication overhead completely dominates.
+The problem is too lightweight for MPI to be worth it.
+Summing integers is so fast that startup and communication overhead completely dominates.
 More processes doesn't help, it actually makes things slightly worse.
 Parallel isn't automatically faster; you need enough actual computation to justify the overhead.